 - are willing to commit to the co-creation process

-Each team comprises approximately six participants and is guided by a professional design-thinking coach.
+Each team comprises approximately six participants and is guided by a professional design thinking coach.
 When putting together the teams, we aim to combine participants from different sectors with diverse backgrounds and expertise in order to stimulate synergies and the creation of innovative business solutions.
-For example, a team may consist of representatives from a multinational company, a social start-up, an NGO, GIZ and a research institute from both Europe and the target country.
+For example, a team may consist of representatives from a multinational company, start-up, NGO, research institute, GIZ and government institutions from both Europe and the target country.

-The entire lab process, from idea generation to business operation in the target country, takes about nine months.
-However, the duration ultimately depends on the commitment and momentum of your team.
-After the initial three-day innovation workshop, only those teams wishing to proceed to and qualifying for the next stage enter the three-month test phase.
-If the business solutions prove feasible, the teams are given the chance to take part in a six-month pilot phase.
+The entire process, from idea generation to first business operations in the target country, takes approximately one year.
+However, the duration strongly depends on the commitment and initiative of your team.
+After the initial innovation workshop, only those teams wishing to proceed to and qualifying for the next stage enter the three- to six-month test phase.
+If the business solutions prove to be feasible, the teams get the chance to take part in a six- to nine-month pilot phase.
 Click here to read more about the process.

-No. Once you submit the binding registration form for a specific lab, you are only committed to participating in the initial three-day innovation workshop.
+No. Once you submit the binding registration form for a specific lab, you are only committed to participating in the initial innovation workshop.
 After the workshop, each participant can decide whether he or she wants to drop out or continue the innovation process with the team.
-However, if you apply for the three-month test phase, you must be committed to advancing your business solution together with your team.
-After the test phase, each participant once again has the option to decide whether to leave the process or continue by applying for the six-month pilot phase.
+However, if you apply for the three to six-month test phase, you must be committed to advancing your business solution together with your team.
+After the test phase, each participant once again has the option to decide whether to leave the process or continue by applying for the six- to nine-month pilot phase..

-The lab of tomorrow is an open, collaborative innovation process that aims to develop solutions for a specific developmental challenge.
+The lab of tomorrow is an open, collaborative innovation process that aims at developing solutions for a specific developmental challenge.
 However, we are aware that intellectual property rights are an important concern of our participants.
-Therefore, prior to the innovation workshop, each participant has to consent to the lab’s participation agreement, which covers all relevant aspects from rights of use to all matters concerning competition law.
-To enter the test phase, each team additionally compiles its own memorandum of understanding to clarify the rights and obligations of the team members.
+Therefore, prior to the innovation workshop, each participant has to consent to the lab of tomorrow participation agreement, which covers relevant aspects regarding the rights of use and competition law.
+GIZ and the lab of tomorrow team do not reserve any rights to the developed business ideas.
+To enter the test and pilot phases, each team may additionally compile its own memorandum of understanding to clarify the rights and obligations of the team members.

-To reduce the complexity of the developmental challenge, we break each one down into various sub-challenges.
-For example, the challenge to improve the prevention of chronic diseases may entail the sub-challenge of raising health awareness.
-In cooperation with our participants, the sub-challenges are defined prior to the three-day innovation workshop.
+To reduce the complexity of the developmental challenge, we break it down into various sub-challenges.
+For example, the challenge to improve access to affordable and reliable energy may entail the sub-challenge of improving the productivity of agricultural value chains through solar power.
+We define the sub-challenges together with our participants prior to the innovation workshop.
 If you want to tackle a specific aspect, feel free to contact us and propose a sub-challenge.
-Together we will discuss your idea, and if it is deemed feasible you will be asked to lead on the sub-challenge.
+Together we will discuss your idea, and if it is deemed feasible, you may take on a leading role for this sub-challenge.
 In the innovation workshop, each team will develop a business solution for one of the sub-challenges.